stolostron/rhacm-docs/services/serv_overview.md

 ## Ingress service

 An _Ingress_ service is a Kubernetes ingress that defines the criteria where the services on the managed cluster can communicate with other managed clusters.
-Edit the `metadata` section of your ingress service definition `yaml` file to add the service discovery annotation.
+Edit the `metadata` section of your ingress service definition to add the service discovery annotation.
 See the following sample of an Ingress service definition:

   ```
   apiVersion: extensions/v1beta1